Week 4 Fantasy Football Rankings: Positional Overview, Guide and Advice

 10. Keenan Allen, Chargers vs. 49ers, 93 yards

-The Falcons had an offensive explosion in Week 3 against the New Orleans Saints, but even though Matt Ryan threw five touchdown passes, the Falcons lost the game.
+The Atlanta Falcons had an offensive explosion in Week 3 against the New Orleans Saints, but even though Matt Ryan threw five touchdown passes, the Falcons lost the game.
 Atlanta gets another chance at home this week against the Cincinnati Bengals, who remain on the road after playing at Carolina last week.

 This should play into the hands of Jones, who has caught 20 passes for 329 yards and no touchdowns.
 He has five receptions of 20 yards or more, so this should be the week he finds the ends zone.